reinvantveer/rdnaptrans.js/README.md

 You can require the rdnaptrans.js in the root of the project, it is in ES6.

 # Usage:
+The `phi`, `lambda` and `h` stuff in the returned Geographic object correspond with latitude, longitude and height.
+Due to the port, the implementation is still very close to the original Java version.
+Therefore, you need a few helping classes to convert from RD or ETRS89.

 ## Node.js
-Due to the port, the implementation is still very close to the original Java version.
-Therefore, you need a few helping classes to convert from RD or ETRS89:

 ```js
 const Transform = require('rdnaptrans').Transform;
 const Geographic = require('rdnaptrans').Geographic;